 Browning the chicken thighs in the cast iron skillet, then adding the quinoa before baking gives this whole dish a wonderful flavor.
 It tastes like it was slowly cooking all afternoon, when in reality, it cooks up in less than an hour.

 This is an easy meal that the whole family will love!
-Plus, it’s naturally gluten free, dairy free, and allergy friendly
+Plus, it’s naturally gluten free, dairy free, and allergy friendly.
+For more meal ideas, take a look at this collection of kid-friendly gluten free meals.

 - You can use boneless, skinless chicken thighs if you wish, but the cooking time will be shorter, so keep an eye on it.